-Contrary to Jones’ suggestion, millennials aren’t apathetic derps at all, we’re just engaging with politics and policy through different mediums.
+Contrary to Jones’ suggestion, millennials aren’t even slightly apathetic, we’re just engaging with politics and policy through different mediums.
 We’re also seeking real change, opposed to three-word slogans and partisan whinge-fests.

 It’s true, we’re not latching onto a party or a leader with gusto, as generations before us may have, but why would we?